sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 Output
 . .. .hidden_file file1.txt file2.txt folder1 folder2

-Ls-h->(human-readable) option to display file sizes in a more readable format: input
+c)Ls-h->(human-readable) option to display file sizes in a more readable format:

+input

 ```bash
 ls -lh -h
 ```
 Output
 drwxr-xr-x 2 labex labex 4.0K Apr 12 12:34 folder1

-Ls-R->list the contents of the current directory and its subdirectories, you can use the -R (recursive) option:
+d)ls-R->list the contents of the current directory and its subdirectories, you can use the -R (recursive) option:
 Input

 ```bash
 ls -R ~/project
 ```